czlucius/code-scanner/README-PLAY.md

 Clone this repo using
 `git clone https://gitlab.com/czlucius/code-scanner-play.git`

-You may also run this code on your machine by opening this project in Android Studio, and compiling it to your Android device.
+You may also run this code on your machine by opening this project in Android Studio and compiling it to your Android device.
-Do note that this project is protected by the GNU Affero General Public License version 3, hence usage of this project **would have to be compliant to the GNU AGPL.**
+Do note that this project is protected by the GNU Affero General Public License version 3, hence the usage of this project **would have to be compliant with the GNU AGPL.**

-Issues are not filed in the GitLab site, they are available here: https://github.com/czlucius/code-scanner/issues.
+Issues are not filed on the GitLab site, they are available here: https://github.com/czlucius/code-scanner/issues.
 If you'd like to contribute, please file an issue on the above link, or submit a pull/merge request.
 Thanks!

 ## License
 This project is licensed with the GNU Affero General Public License.
 View [the license file](LICENSE.txt) for more info.
-Do note that **any non-compliance to the license can result in legal action.** Contact me at czl.apps@icloud.com if you need help in complying to the license.
+Do note that **any non-compliance with the license can result in legal action.** Contact me at czl.apps@icloud.com if you need help complying with the license.
 Thank you.

 ## Open-source dependencies